anlowee/Computer-Organization-And-Design/ch 1/homework.md

 + P3: 4 + 4 * 71% = 6.84 GHz

  # 1.6 [20] <§1.6>
  Consider two different implementations of the same instruction set architecture.
-Th e instructions can be divided into four classes according to their CPI (class A, B, C, and D).
+The instructions can be divided into four classes according to their CPI (class A, B, C, and D).
 P1 with a clock rate of 2.5 GHz and CPIs of 1, 2, 3, and 3, and P2 with a clock rate of 3 GHz and CPIs of 2, 2, 2, and 2.
 Given a program with a dynamic instruction count of 1.0E6 instructions divided into classes as follows: 10% class A, 20% class B, 50% class C, and 20% class D, which implementation is faster?

  **a**.
 What is the global CPI for each implementation?